nhsuk/connecting-to-services-design-beta/README.md

 ## NHS.UK Beta
 # Connecting to services in-browser design work

 This repo is for the design work for the nhs.uk beta work looking at connecting to services.
+To see it in action have a look at its [Heroku instance](http://cts-design-beta.herokuapp.com/)

+Previous work on the service was done using the Alpha styling and kit.
+Github repo here.
+[Heroku instance here](http://connecting-to-services-design.herokuapp.com/).

 ## Tech driving this work